varvet/godmin/README.md

 end
 ```

-To scope resources, e.g. based on the signed in user:
+To scope resources for quering and building, e.g. based on the signed in user:

 ```ruby
 class ArticleService